 Juana Gomez is an energetic and accomplished business professional as well as an active and caring community member.
 Juana is currently leading the Human Resources Corporate Team at Monterey Mushrooms, the world’s largest Mushroom grower.
 Previously, Juana spent 22 years at Earthbound Farm, one of the world’s leading organic food brands and was part of the leadership team at Scaroni Family of Companies, the largest west coast provider of H2A guest workers to the Vegetable and Berry industries.
 Juana is passionate about children, education and inspiring others to shoot for the stars.
 She holds an A.S. in Accounting from Cabrillo College, a Bachelor’s in Business Administration with emphasis in HR from SJSU, and an MBA from CSUMB.
 Juana has been involved in community outreach from a young age.
 At 19, she managed a voter registration drive for the League of Women Voters.
 She has served as an election officer for the Santa Cruz County Elections Department and was elected to multiple leadership roles at Alianza Charter School in Watsonville, including Site Council President, Parent Committee Treasurer and Secretary.

 A founding partner and the former General Manager of FoodSource, a fresh produce sourcing and supply chain Management Company.
-With a degree in Agriculture from California State University, Chico, he started out selling produce for Merrill Farms, a well-established grower \ shipper in the Salinas Valley of California.
+With a degree in Agriculture from California State University, Chico, he started out selling produce for Merrill Farms, a well-established grower\shipper in the Salinas Valley of California.
 He quickly rose to sales manager and was responsible for quadrupling sales during his tenure.
 He established himself as an expert on global markets and export sales while at Salyer American Fresh Foods, where he served as International sales manager and commodity specialist.
 Ray later went on to Misionero Vegetables where he served as the North American sales manager.
 He was the first to introduce Misionero’s organic packaged salad line into the Eastern Canadian retail market, a market that had resisted fresh-cut packaged organics until that time.
 Ray started his career in produce twenty five years ago and has been affiliated with many industry organizations.
 After a successful sale of his company to C.H.
 Robinson Worldwide, a fortune 300 company in 2005, Ray managed through the integration and is currently responsible for C.H.
 Robinson’s U.S. West region.
-Managing over 165 employees in 11 locations which include 2 production facilities, he has a dedicated focus on the growth and development of FoodSource\CHR's private label and supply chain management teams.
+Managing over 11 locations, including 2 production facilities, he has a dedicated focus on the growth and development of FoodSource\CHR's private label and supply chain management teams.
 His experience with international trade and fresh-cut packaged organics has had a significant impact on the growth of the company’s private label produce programs in both the retail and food service sectors.
-Ray is service driven with a strong entrepreneurial spirit.
 Griffin has sat on boards with United Fresh and Fresh Cut Processors.
-He has also attended the United Fresh Washington Public Policy conference and participates in the Produce Marketing Association.
+He participates in the Produce Marketing Association.
 He is active in his local community, supporting Boy Scouts, Relay for Life and local migrant-worker programs.
-Griffin is father to three children, Steven, Kelly, and Jennifer.

 When asked what he is most proud of over the years, Erik answered, “I’m most proud of the values employees learn while working at Erik’s.
 I believe it’s important to treat everyone with respect, work as a team, and no matter what, continue to improve and learn.”